Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Identity-Resources.md

 ![Deployed resource hierarchy](media/examples-deploy-identity-core.png)

-You have successfully created the default Management Group resource hierarchy, along with the recommended Azure Policy and Access control (IAM) settings for Enterprise-scale.
+You have successfully created the default Management Group resource hierarchy, along with the recommended Azure Policy and Access control (IAM) settings for your Azure landing zone.

 You have also assigned the current Subscription from your provider configuration to the `identity` Management Group.